geoant1/GTC_Neural_Modelling_Tutorial/README.md

 Finally, there is also a file named `requirements.txt`.
 This file can be used to create a virtual conda environment which will also install all the dependencies you need for this assignment.
 Navigate to the folder containing this file and execute:

 `conda create -n gtc --file requirements.txt`

+Note that I'm using linux (as you can see in the `requirements.txt` file).
+I haven't tested this on other operating systems.
+If it doesn't work for you then please manually install the necessary packages using `conda` or `pip`.
+Below is the complete list:
+- `numpy`
+- `scipy`
+- `matplotlib`
+- `jupyterlab`

+Good luck!